-Provincial police forces are established.
-By 1858 Pākehā are the majority and Māori are being pushed from their tūrangawaewae.
+Provincial police forces were established.
+By 1858 Pākehā were the majority and Māori were being pushed from their tūrangawaewae.

 1853 Provincial Police Forces

-After 1874 Māori were less than one-tenth of the national population, and this remained the case for a century.
+After 1874 Māori were less than one-tenth of the national population, and this remained the case for many decades.

 By 1896 the Māori population had dropped dangerously low to around 42,000.
 In comparison the Pākehā population had grown to over 700,000.